qgis/QGIS-Documentation/source/docs/training_manual/create_vector_data/topo_editing.rst

 allow your mouse cursor to snap to other objects while you digitize.
 To set snapping options:

-* Navigate to the menu entry :menuselection:`Settings --> Snapping Options...`.
+* Navigate to the menu entry :menuselection:`Project --> Snapping Options...`.
 * Set up your :guilabel:`Snapping options` dialog as shown:

 .. image:: /static/training_manual/create_vector_data/set_snapping_options.png